Danganronpa V3: Killing Harmony: Promotion and release

 The existence of a third Danganronpa title was first teased in September 2013 with the announcement of Danganronpa Another Episode: Ultra Despair Girls.
 In March 2015, Kodaka revealed that Danganronpa 3 was in early development.
-The game was announced at Sony's Tokyo Game Show presentation in 2015, and was released for PlayStation 4 and PlayStation Vita on January 12, 2017 in Japan.
+The game was announced at Sony's Tokyo Game Show presentation in 2015, and was released for PlayStation 4 and PlayStation Vita on January 12, 2017, in Japan.
 A playable demo featuring Makoto Naegi and Hajime Hinata, the protagonists of Danganronpa: Trigger Happy Havoc and Danganronpa 2: Goodbye Despair, was released on December 20, 2016.
 The limited edition of the game included an original video animation based on Goodbye Despair, titled Super Danganronpa 2.5: Komaeda Nagito to Sekai no Hakaisha.
 Coinciding with the game's Japanese release, Danganronpa V3-themed PlayStation 4 and PlayStation Vita consoles were released in Japan.
-NIS America released the game on September 26, 2017 in North America, and on September 29, 2017 in Europe, delayed from its initially announced December 2016 release.
-Two multiple-disc soundtrack albums containing music from the game were released on February 24, 2017 through composer Masafumi Takada's music label, Sound Prestige Records.
+NIS America released the game on September 26, 2017, in North America, and on September 29, 2017, in Europe, delayed from its initially announced December 2016 release.
+Two multiple-disc soundtrack albums containing music from the game were released on February 24, 2017, through composer Masafumi Takada's music label, Sound Prestige Records.

-In March 2017 Spike Chunsoft announced that a Windows version will also be released via Steam alongside the Western localization.
+In March 2017 Spike Chunsoft announced that a Windows version will also be released on September 26.
 The games were localized in English and French, and give the player a choice between the English and Japanese voice tracks.

-NIS America rereleased the PlayStation 4 version together with Danganronpa 1 & 2 Reload in a physical bundle titled Danganronpa Trilogy on March 26 and March 29, 2019 in North America and Europe, respectively.
+NIS America rereleased the PlayStation 4 version together with Danganronpa 1 & 2 Reload in a physical bundle titled Danganronpa Trilogy on March 26 and 29, 2019, in North America and Europe, respectively.
 On September 25, 2020 Danganronpa V3 was temporarily removed from PlayStation Store, following the other games in the series, as the rights to publish the console versions of the games were transferred from NIS America to Spike Chunsoft, who no longer required their services following the establishment of their western subsidiary.

 An enhanced version with the subtitle Anniversary Edition was announced in 2021.
 Just like the anniversary ports of the previous titles, it features the gallery mode for illustrations and voice lines, updated user interface, and support for touchscreen controls.
 During E3 2021, it was announced that this version of the game will be released for the Nintendo Switch in 2021, both as part of the Danganronpa Decadence bundle, as well as separately.
 Despite being announced first, versions for Android and iOS were delayed, and launched on April 11, 2022.
 A version for Windows 10 and Xbox One was announced at Tokyo Game Show on September 15, 2022, and released the same day.